TugboatQA/docs/content/troubleshooting/gitlab-ext-commit-statuses.md

 weight: 6
 ---

-If you have more than one pipeline job for the same commit, like `Tugboat` and `Tugboat - Visual Diffs`, sometimes the status of these pipelines in GitLab may not match the status in your Tugboat Dashboard.
+If you have more than one pipeline job for the same commit, like `Tugboat`, `Tugboat - Visual Diffs`, and `Tugboat - Lighthouse`, sometimes the status of these pipelines in GitLab may not match the status in your Tugboat Dashboard.

 ## What is going on?

 When a merge request is opened or a push occurs, a preview build is triggered via a webhook.
 Tugboat then uses the GitLab API to send commit status updates for the preview.
-These updates are known as **external commit statuses** and appear in GitLab as the `Tugboat` and `Tugboat - Visual Diffs` jobs under the external stage.
+These updates are known as **external commit statuses** and appear in GitLab as the `Tugboat`, `Tugboat - Visual Diffs`, and `Tugboat - Lighthouse`, jobs under the external stage.

 According to the
 [GitLab documentation on external commit statuses](https://docs.gitlab.com/ci/ci_cd_for_external_repos/external_commit_statuses/),